Skip to content

 Key Takeaways

-enumerate() Get index AND value: for i, item in enumerate(list)
+enumerate() Get both index and item: for i, item in enumerate(seq)